Understanding your IBM Contract - Six Key Points

 Like many major software publishers, IBM contracts can be long and complex.
 This is usually true for larger customers who will hold an Enterprise Software & Servicing Offering (ESSO) agreement, rather than a standard Passport Advantage contract that other IBM users will be issued with.

-If you do not read and understand your IBM contract, then you cannot hope to take advantage of it.
-It is often the case that a contract will be signed by a colleague in Procurement or even the CIO, and the SAM team will not receive important information such as reporting requirements or advantageous commercial terms that allow for future investments to be paid for out of pre-allocated pots of money.
+If you do not read and understand your IBM contract, you cannot hope to take advantage of it.
+It’s often the case that a contract will be signed by Procurement or even the CIO, and the SAM team will not receive important information such as reporting requirements or advantageous commercial terms that allow for future investments to be paid for out of pre-allocated pots of money.

-Contract terms vary from vendor to vendor, and IBM customers should not assume that because you are familiar with a publisher such as Microsoft, you have an automatic understanding of IBM licensing terms and definitions.
+Contract terms vary from vendor to vendor.
+IBM customers should not assume that because they’re familiar with say Microsoft, you understand IBM licensing terms and definitions.

-To take full advantage of your IBM contract, here are six points I recommend that you review.
+To take full advantage of your IBM contract, here are six points.

 IBM Contract Amendments

 When a customer’s contract needs to be updated, IBM will add an amendment, rather than voiding the current contract and starting again.
-The amendment will contain the information that you need to understand for any changes that have been made to the body of the contract.
+The amendment will contain the information you need to understand for any changes made to the body of the contract.

 Some amendments are more important than others.
-In some cases, an amendment will be updating a small change to the conditions of the contract, in other cases the amendment will be voiding and updating half of the body of the contract.
-This is an area where IBM customers can often be caught out if you do not consider the body of your contract together with all the amendments.
+In some cases, an amendment will be updating a small change to the conditions of the contract.
+In other cases, the amendment will be voiding and updating half of the body of the contract.
+This is an area where IBM customers can often be caught out.
+You must consider the body of your contract together with the amendments.

-It is important to distinguish between amendments that extend the contract and amendments that change the conditions of a contract.
+It’s important to distinguish between amendments that extend the contract and amendments that change the conditions of a contract.
 When a contract is extended, IBM will usually add an amendment to confirm the extension, unless the customer insists on a brand-new contract agreement.
-Other amendments will not change the fundamental conditions of the contract, they may be there to add additional functionality or a new purchase into the contract.
+Other amendments will not change the fundamental conditions of the contract.
+They may be there to add additional functionality or a new purchase into the contract.

 IBM Contract Definitions

 IBM includes a section in each contract to define the terms used throughout the document.
-Yes, this is the boring bit of the contract, but it is helpful and better than some other vendors such as Oracle, who do not usually provide a clear explanation for the technical language as part of the contract.
+Yes, this is the boring bit of the contract This is helpful and better than some other vendors (such as Oracle) that don’t usually provide a clear explanation for the technical language within the contract.

-It is important to remember that there may be differences between a generally accepted SAM definition of a term, and the IBM definition.
-IBM also has slightly different definitions for some terms compared to other vendors such as Microsoft.
-Sometimes we see IBM customers fall into a false sense of security by believing they understand the IBM contractual language based on a familiarity with other vendors.
-It is best not to assume you know what IBM terms such as ‘capacity, resource or authorised usage’ mean and refer to the contract definitions so that you are sure.
+It’s important to remember there may be differences between a generally accepted SAM definition of a term and the IBM definition.
+IBM also has slightly different definitions for some terms compared to other vendors.
+Sometimes, we see IBM customers fall into a false sense of security by believing they understand the IBM contractual language based on a familiarity with other vendors.
+It’s best not to assume you know what IBM terms such as ‘capacity, resource or authorised usage’ mean.
+Refer to the contract definitions so that you’re sure.

 Substitutions Pots